The 99 NFL players, coaches and themes that will define 2018

 41. Brian Hoyer, Patriots: Hey, he's getting more May and June first-team reps than Patriots backup QBs usually get, right?
 As long as Tom Brady stays away, Hoyer gets the work he needs to get in order to be ready in case the soon-to-be 41-year-old Brady goes down at some point during the season.

 42. Lamar Jackson, Ravens: Not because I see him as a threat to usurp Flacco's starting role this season, but because Baltimore could look for creative ways to use his unique speed and skills during his rookie season.
-And no, I'm not suggesting he move to receiver, just that his athleticism could lend itself to a trick play here or there which could help make a difference.
+And no, I'm not suggesting he move to receiver, just that his athleticism could lend itself to a trick play here or there that could help make a difference.

 43. Jacoby Brissett, Colts: Here we go again with Andrew Luck and the offseason of non-update shoulder updates.
 Brissett showed himself capable of starting games in the NFL and could have to do so again if Luck isn't ready to start the season or has a setback at some point.